 Search parameter | Notes |

 not | Returns all resources that don’t have a matching item.
-If you search for a resource with the example above (confirmed appointments), you'd use status:not=pending as a modifier.
+If you search for a resource with the example above, you’d use status:not=pending as a modifier.
 You receive back any resources with unmatching or unpopulated status fields. |

-missing | Set this to true or false to return resources that may or may not have this parameter.
+missing | Set this to true or false to return resources that might or might not have this parameter.
 If true, you want a resource that doesn’t have the parameter; if false, you want a resource with this parameter populated. |

-Composite parameter search To control how matching results are returned, you can use the following parameters:
+To control how matching results are returned, you can use the following parameters:

 Search parameter | Notes |